cjisr-26/data-projects/README.md

 # data-projects
-Holds my personal or academic data science/analytics projects.
+My personal and/or academic data science, engineering, and analytics projects.

 ## independent-study
 - Relevant documentation and code for my independent study at NCSU